abraaod/BARES/README.md

 Later on we might want to improve this grammar to accept other binary operations and more robust expressions.

+# How to run

+If you using a linux based system, only type make at your project folder to generate the executable file.

+The code was organized in several folders, such as:

+* src (for .cpp files),
+* data (for input files),
+* include (for header files), and
+* bin (for .o and executable files)

+Once your executable file is generated, you can execute this by:

+./bares input file

 # Authorship

 Program developed by Abraão Dantas (<abraaovld@gmail.com>) at EDB1 classes, 2018.1

 &copy; IMD/UFRN 2017-2018.